All Episodes

 Al Gore helped Bill Clinton trade permanent U.S. citizenship for Democrat votes in 1996 and beyond.

-Sell out also includes an appendix of documents which demonstrate Al Gore's direct involvement in turning citizenship USA into a pro-Democrat voter mill, in which English tests were waived and criminal records of prospective citizens swept under the rug in places like New York City, Chicago, Miami, San Francisco, Los Angeles, Houston, and Newark.
+Sellout also includes an appendix of documents which demonstrate Al Gore's direct involvement in turning Citizenship USA into a pro-Democrat voter mill in which English tests were waived and criminal records of prospective citizens swept under the rug in places like New York City, Chicago, Miami, San Francisco, Los Angeles, Houston, and Newark.

 Unfortunately, and ultimately, over a million new citizens were naturalized in time to vote for Clinton Gore in 1996.

-Uh and of course, this was 1996.
+And, of course, this was 1996.

 Yes, that's right, in the land of no controlling legal authority.

-That was the Clinton Gore White House, the end justified any means.
+That was the Clinton Gore White House.

-Accordingly, on February 15th, 1996, Henry Cisneros, then the Secretary of Housing and Urban Development, forwarded a memo from the California active citizenship campaign to President Clinton.
+Accordingly, on February 15th, 1996, Henry Cisneros, then the Secretary of Housing and Urban Development, forwarded a memo from the California Active Citizenship Campaign to President Clinton.

 If we don't get what we need, I will call for heavy artillery.

-On March twenty eighth, Gore was sent another email which complained that we're we're gonna have to we have way too many people waiting for citizenship in November.
+One day later, he reported success in an email addressed to Albert Gore at EOP/slash OVP On March 28th, Gore was sent another email which complained that we're going to have to, we have way too many people waiting for citizenship in November.

 Can you?

-Gore replied the same day, we'll explore it.
+Gore replied the same day.

 Thanks.